fkrause98/dotfiles/README.md

 ## Install:
-Simply run the install.sh and wait for it to finish (more info in home_manager.md) This will also install doom emacs and sym-link the config.
+Simply run the install.sh and wait for it to finish (more info in home_manager.md)

+This will also install doom emacs and symlink the config.
 ## Adding programs:
 To add a program, add a nix pkg to the home.nix file.